Each year, more than $600m is made available through grant funding to support agencies looking to purchase and install mobile surveillance units.

 WCCTV recently published a step-by-step guide on writing and submitting a grant funding application; you can download your free copy below.

-Below, WCCTV, the USA's leading supplier of rapid deployment surveillance cameras for law enforcement, highlight four of the key grant funding streams available to PDs right now.
+Below, WCCTV, the USA's leading supplier of rapid deployment surveillance cameras for law enforcement, highlights four grant funding streams available to PDs.

-Listed below are all of the grant programs that have supported agencies with the purchase of surveillance cameras.
+Listed below are all of the grant programs that have supported agencies to purchase surveillance cameras.

-The Department of Justice (DoJ) offer grant funding opportunities that allow for the purchase of surveillance cameras and other equipment.
+The Department of Justice (DoJ) offers grant funding opportunities that allow for purchasing surveillance cameras and other equipment.

 The Justice Assistance Grant program awards grants to state and local government units to specifically enhance the ability of law enforcement agencies to investigate, arrest and prosecute criminals.

-The Department of Homeland Security (DHS) provides grant opportunities to support state and local government agencies with any initiatives aimed at creating safer neighborhoods.
+The Department of Homeland Security (DHS) provides grant opportunities to support state and local government agencies' initiatives to create safer neighborhoods.

-Four grant programs comprise the Homeland Security grant program, these are the State Homeland Security Program, the Urban Areas Security Initiative, the Citizen Corps Program and the Metropolitan Medical Response System.
+Four grant programs comprise the Homeland Security grant program: the State Homeland Security Program, the Urban Areas Security Initiative, the Citizen Corps Program, and the Metropolitan Medical Response System.

 The DoJ also sponsors the Public Safety Partnership and Community Policing Grants program.

-These grants are awarded to support any state and local law enforcement agencies looking to implement preventive measures to crime, rather than reactive ones.
+These grants are awarded to support state and local law enforcement agencies looking to implement preventive measures to crime rather than reactive ones.